 - Depending on the weather, skiing and snowboarding could either be is pretty much done, or still going strong!
 If your kids want one last chance to play in the snow, Wild Mountain and Afton Alps are usually the last two local holdouts, staying open for one more week, with skiing, snowboarding, and snow tubing.
 Kids have to be 42" tall and over 4 years old to go snow tubing.

 - Movie theaters across the Twin Cities are catering to kids with child-friendly movies during the day.
-Of note is the Riverview Theater in Minneapolis is running kids' matinees all Spring Break long, and their discount prices (the movies are shown a few months after their original release) will make parents happy.
+Of note is the Riverview Theater in Minneapolis—they often run children's matinees during Spring Break and their discount prices (the movies are shown a few months after their original release) will make parents happy.

-And a list of cheap children's activities, including ones where the parents can get coffee while the kids play, and the best place for cheap art project supplies, can be found here.
+And there are also cheap children's activities, including ones where the parents can get coffee while the kids play, and the best place for cheap art project supplies.